 What are the types of weeds you’ll find in your Central Texas Lawn today?

 Weeds everywhere!
 It sometimes feels like they are taking over.
 But, we’re hoping we can help with that.
-In this blog, learn a little background on the most common weeds, as well as some tips on how to identify them.
+We’re often asked, “how can I identify weeds in my lawn.”
+In this blog, learn a little background on the most common weeds, as well as some tips on how to identify weeds in your lawn.
 Once you know what you’re working with, you can call in the cavalry (us) to get rid of those pesky weeds.

 In Texas, there are two main types of weeds: broadleaf and grassy.
 These can be difficult to treat.
 There are also subcategories: annual and perennial.
 Obviously, the perennials are the most difficult to get rid of since they live the longest and keep returning, but, at Emerald Lawns, we’re experts at all levels of weed control.